mbforbes/website-3/posts/garage/speeding-up-my-website.md

 ---
-title: Speeding up DOMContentLoaded
+title: Speeding up my website
 date: 2023-02-23
 ---

+Summary: 100MB &rarr; 5MB initial load, drastically improved interactive times (roughly ~10s &rarr; ~1s).

-## context: big webpages
+## Longer summary: repenting for my big webpages

 I've become what I despise.
 I am now someone who makes 100MB+ webpages.

 My travel blog posts, despite living on my meticulously hand-coded website, are weighing in at ~115MB.
 Too many photos.
-And worse, now that I switched to Cloudflare (to get around GitHub Pages' 1GB website size limit), it's slow to load.
+And worse, now that I switched to Cloudflare Pages (to get around GitHub Pages' 1GB website size limit),[^wifi] it's slow to load.
 Pages hang.

-I want to improve that.
+[^wifi]: It might also be that I am somewhere with crappy wifi.
+Can't fully blame Cloudflare.
+But things also seemed slower before I came to crappy wifi-land, so I think it's also Cloudflare too.

+I wanted to improve this.
+And, In a rare success story for me and web development, I did.
+- Page weight at first load dropped from ~100MB to ~5MB
+- The page interactivity is way faster (roughly ~10s &rarr; ~1s on moderate connections)

+After a lot of flailing about, I got this by:
+1. Making all scripts `defer` so they run after the page is interactive
+2. Adding small JPEG previews to JavaScript interactive maps at the top of the page
+3. Lazy loading all other images with `loading="lazy"`
+4. Lazy loading my embedded video (Vimeo; `<iframe>`) with `loading="lazy"`
+4. Manually lazy loading images used as CSS backgrounds (there were a lot of them) with some JavaScript

+My takeaways from trying to measure these things were:
+- Measuring page weight is easy and extremely helpful (via the _Network_ tab in a browser's Dev Tools)
+- Measuring load speed is difficult.
+I used two numbers, TTI (time to interactive) and `DOMContentLoaded`.
+The first is more useful but more difficult to measure.
+Both end up having extremely high variance, and I ended up ignoring both and optimizing for obvious things.

+The journey follows.
+(All messy / unedited since this is a garage post.)

 ## `DOMContentLoaded`: `async`, no actually `defer`